Higher symmetries of the conformal powers of the Laplacian on conformally flat manifolds: Classification of leading terms of symmetries

 Here the first equality follows from \nn{split} and the properties of splitting operators.
 The second follows from the definition of $\widetilde{\bbD}$ (in particular from the tractor expressions for $\bbD$ and $\bbD^2$ in \nn{doubleD}), \nn{basictrf}, and \nn{exform}.
 Summing up the equalities in the previous display we see that

 Note that all tractor indices have been eliminated, the formula \nn{oh} for $S_\ph$ is expressed using tensor operators and contractions only.
 Now consider a summand $(F_\om(\ph)) \cdot G_{\om'}$ of $S_\ph$ as in \nn{oh}.
 First $o(F_\om) + o(G_{\om'}) = p+2r$ implies $o(G_{\om'}) \leq p+2r$; moreover the equality can happen only if $F_\om=\id$ (up to a non-zero scalar multiple), since \nn{split} is a differential splitting operator.
 For the same reason this term does occur.
-In the previous display the term with $F_\om=\id$ clearly recovers the highest order term.
+In the previous display the term with $F_\om=\id$ clearly recovers the highest order term, i.e.\ the leading term.
 Therefore (i) follows.